Vyral/charletta-wilson/_posts/2021-02-24-what-do-you-need-to-feel-whole.md

 As a business owner, coach to many leaders, and busy mom, I hear one consistent message from everyone: “I’ve hit the pandemic wall, and I’m tired.”
 So he’s my invitation: Let’s all pretend it’s our birthday month, and ask ourselves that crucial question: **What do I need to feel whole?** See what arises, and give yourself permission to do and be.
 It’s that simple.&nbsp;

-Whether that means spending a day at the beach, hiking or walking a trail, practicing your golf swing on a bucket of balls, cleaning out your closet, or something else, just do it with no apology.
+Whether that means spending a day at the beach, hiking or walking a trail, practicing your golf swing with a bucket of balls, cleaning out your closet, or something else, just do it with no apology.
 Remember: It doesn’t have to be your birthday to acknowledge your humanness and live your values. **When you take care of yourself, others will follow.**

 If this message resonates with you, send me an email, and let me know that you’re taking care of yourself.
-If you know this is a message someone else needs to hear, please forward it to them.
-Salamat po\!
+If you know this is a message someone else needs to hear, please forward it to them. *Salamat po\!*